priyapower/priya_and_ricky_learn_python/lessons/6part_5.md

           left_boundary = self.view_left + LEFT_VIEWPORT_MARGIN
           # If the player's left coord is less than the left boundary from above
               # .left: https://arcade.academy/arcade.html?highlight=.left#arcade.Sprite.left
-              # Return the x coordinate of the left-side of the sprite’s hit box
+              # Return the x coordinate of the left-side of the sprite’s hitbox
+                # Any transparent “white-space” around an image counts as the "hitbox"
+                # You can trim the space in a graphics editor OR specify a hitbox
           if self.player_sprite.left < left_boundary:
               # "-=" is called subtraction assignment: https://python-reference.readthedocs.io/en/latest/docs/operators/subtraction_assignment.html
                   # Subtracts a value from the variable and assigns the result to that variable.